voteflux/flux-website-v2/README.md

  * Fedora: `redhat-rpm-config`
 * Install dependencies: `./dev-install-deps.sh` or if that doesn't work: `gem install bundle` then `bundle install` then `yarn install`

-Note: Node v11 doesn't seem to work building for some deps
+Note: Node v11 doesn't seem to work buiding for some deps

 ## Development